lexicalunit/spellbot/README.md

   - `help`: Get detailed usage help for SpellBot.
 - `!verify`: Allows moderators to verify a user on their server.
 - `!unverify`: Un-verifies a user for this server.
+- `!watch`: Allows moderators to watch a user on their server.
+- `!unwatch`: Un-watches a user for this server.

 ### 🛋️ Ergonomics